 Strange reasoning, especially considering the likelihood that oodles of Utahans will tune in to watch the Playboy series, which could have given the Church-controlled station an opportunity to turn all those troubled souls toward the light.
 Maybe next time.

-As we said, Trueman is really only speaking to his own hardcore base—for money, of course—but still, he makes himself and his group look hopelessly out of touch when he consistantly calls the histoically soft Playboy hardcore.
-It's a tactic the anti-porners have used for years in order to set a ridiculously low bar for sexual outrage, but as the actual bar has risen the Trueman's of the world are being increasingly exposed as prehistoric remnants of our Puritan past.
+As we said, Trueman is really only speaking to his own hardcore base—for money, of course—but still, he makes himself and his group look hopelessly out of touch when he consistantly calls the historically soft Playboy hardcore.
+That's like calling Ray Kroc the chicken king.
+It's a tactic the anti-porners have used for years in order to set a ridiculously low bar for sexual outrage, but as the actual bar has risen the Truemans of the world are being increasingly exposed as Puritan relics.